KennethEnevoldsen/augmenty/docs/faq.rst

 However, augmenty still used spaCy in the background for this task.

-How do i cite this work?
+How do I cite this work?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If you use this library in your research, we would appreciate if you would cite: